Freedom of Information (FOI)

 If you are part of a campaign group and several of you need information from us, we suggest that you appoint a campaign secretary to be responsible for corresponding with us for information.

-The Freedom of Information Act also has a number of exemptions which, if appropriate, the council may use to refuse requests for certain information.
-If we refuse your request you will be told why and given the opportunity to ask for a review by the council.
+The FoI act also has a number of exemptions which, if appropriate, the council may use to refuse requests for certain information.
+If we refuse your request you will be told why and given the opportunity to ask for a review by the Council.

-If you are requesting information under the council’s publication scheme, the scheme will tell you whether (and how much) we charge for that information.
+If you’re requesting information under the Council’s publication scheme, the scheme will tell you whether (and how much) we charge for that information.

-If you are requesting information and the cost finding, retrieving and extracting the information from a document is estimated to exceed £450 (18 hours work at £25 per hour) the council is entitled to refuse the request.
+If you’re requesting information and the cost finding, retrieving and extracting the information from a document is estimated to exceed £450 (18 hours work at £25 per hour) we are entitled to refuse the request.

-Where the cost of complying with the request does not exceed £450 the council can make a reasonable charge for costs such as photo-copying, printing and postage.
-You will be informed as early as possible if a charge is payable.
+Where the cost of complying with the request does not exceed £450, we can make a reasonable charge for costs such as photo-copying, printing and postage.
+You’ll be informed as early as possible if a charge is payable.
 Any charges must be paid before the information is sent.
-You will have 90 days to pay the fees after which the request will be closed.
+You’ll have 90 days to pay the fees after which the request will be closed.

-If you are unhappy with the way your request has been handled or you wish to object to the council's decision in the first instance, please visit our complaints page.
+If you’re unhappy with the way your request has been handled, or you wish to object to the council's decision in the first instance, please visit our complaints page.